kg-control/actuator-controller/README.md

 This project assumes you have hookup wire, breadboards, and soldering equipment.
 If you don't, this project might not be the best fit.
 Also, this information is provided purely for educational purposes.
 There is no warranty, expressed or implied.
 Build at your own risk!

 ![Wiring layout](actuator.png)

+(If you want to build the entire machine yourself, you can get just the actuator assembly here: [DIY Reciprocating Linear Actuator, DC 24V 120rpm, DIY Motor with Adjustable Stroke](https://www.amazon.com/dp/B0DWFJ7J3L/) for around $50.
+You'll also need some way to mount it, but if you already have materials and are handy, it could be a good way to save a little money!)

 ## License
 This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).